Felted Wool Wall Hangings

 A sampling of works by Karen Anne Baldauski

 This felted wool hanging uses hand-dyed Maine wool for the design.
 All of Karen's work is hung to dry, blowing in the wind!
-Each piece is well made to withstand handling over time and needs only light vacuuming to pick up dust or a good shake every so often.
+Most pieces are well made to withstand handling over time and need only light vacuuming to pick up dust or a good shake every so often.
 Eventually, this piece was stretched over a wood frame and framed in red painted wood.
 It was sold through Archipelago (the Island Institute store & gallery), Rockland, Maine.

 ENTANGLED WHALE wall hanging is also 96" x 44" x 1/4".
 This wall hanging is part of a duo concerned with dangers to our wildlife.
-Karen is a Registered Maine Guide and is very aware of things that can be done to help avoid endangerment.
-NFS at this time.
+Karen is a Registered Maine Guide and is very aware of things that can be done to help avoid endangerment. $18,000.